lextudio/sharpsnmp_docs/pro/support/purchase.rst

 ----------------
 You can purchase licenses from `Stripe <https://buy.stripe.com/eVadSK3Ku4gobAs9AA>`_ .

-> Note that to buy multiple licenses, please change the quantity field.
+.. note:: To buy multiple licenses, please change the quantity field.

 If you would like to use other payment methods like wire transfer, please contact `our support team <mailto:support@lextudio.com>`_ .